-Remtech Engineers principals have over 65 years of experience in the environmental services, waste-to-energy projects, environmental response, remediation and the industrial services market.
-Our principals have completed over 8,000 projects since 1975 with an excellent safety record.
+Remtech Engineers principals have over 65 years of experience in the environmental services, waste-to-energy projects, emergency spill response, remediation and the industrial services market.
+Our principals have completed over 10,000 projects since 1975 with an excellent safety record.
 Remtech is certified member of ISNetworld and BROWZ safety programs.

 Our multi-disciplinary team of environmental professionals ensures that the appropriate technical approach and resources are applied to solutions that will withstand the test of time and changing regulations.
 Remtech's environmental systems approach to response, remediation, and industrial services reduces; the layering of firms, liabilities, completion times, and project costs.
 Our extensive experience allows us to select “smart” cost-effective and sustainable solutions that work.

 Remtech is run by Board Certified Environmental Engineers (by the American Academy of Environmental Engineers and Scientists) and Certified Hazardous Materials Managers.
 This ensures peer-reviewed proven cost-effective, and state-of-the-art solutions to complex environmental problems.
 Remtech's unique approach to hazardous materials spills and environmental remediations with qualified individuals facilitates forensic investigations that documents root cause(s) that provides evidence to recover damages from responsible parties.
 In addition, Remtech crisis management approach "returns out of control" events to manageable projects that minimizes production down time and saves money.